tytydraco/yessleep/out/God_save_me.md

 There were almost 30+ rules there, but I had to stop reading.
 They freaked me out.
 Low setting?
 Flickering lights?
 And what in Stephen Hawking’s seven circles of hell did he mean by laughter?
 It had to be a joke.

 In fact, I’m writing this draft to post later so I can laugh about how dramatic I was.
+Because, yeah, this was my first decent job, and employers tend to be fun, right?
+Me getting freaked out over this is honestly stupid.

 Nevertheless, I felt so queasy I had to go throw up.
 By the time I finished reading his extensive email, along with added links to lamps/torches and the kind of clothing I had to wear, I was exhausted.
-To make matters worse, it was 6:30 a.m and I was starved.
-I was perfectly famished.
+To make matters worse, it was 6:30 a.m and I was perfectly famished.
 I’d only slept for about two hours because of the stifling heat in this old ass house.
 I suspected something was wrong with the heater.
+But still, I was grateful.
+A night of sleep without any nightmares, even two hours of it, was blissful.
+I'd woken up in a good mood, despite my sweating.

 I tried to fall back asleep but to no avail.
 My phone screen still lay open with the email showcased across it, and I felt extremely uncomfortable.
 Again, so dramatic.